-The charts below show you the credit score required for a mortgage, how your score ranks and how your credit score affects your mortgage rate.
-In short, the higher your credit score, the lower your mortgage rate, and vice versa.
-Simply put, borrowers with higher credit scores save money on their loan, can qualify for a higher mortgage amount and are eligible for more loan programs.
-The charts below are examples.
-To get updated mortgage rates click MORTGAGE RATES
+The charts below show credit score ranking bands and how your score potentially affects your mortgage rate.
+In short, for a conventional loan, the higher your credit score, the lower your rate, and vice versa.
+Simply put, borrowers with higher credit scores can save money on their loan, qualify for a higher mortgage amount and may be eligible for more loan programs.
+The charts below are examples and loan terms, including interest rates, vary depending on your individual circumstances.

 In addition to your credit score, serious credit events may impact your ability to qualify for a mortgage.
 If you have experienced a serious credit issue such as a bankruptcy, short sale, default or foreclosure, most lenders impose waiting periods before you can apply for a mortgage.
 For example, if you experienced a short sale you may not be able to qualify for a mortgage for two years and if you experienced a foreclosure you may not be able to qualify for a mortgage for seven years.
 The waiting periods are different depending on the credit event and are shorter if an extenuating circumstance such as a job loss or medical illness contributed to the event.
 The waiting periods also vary depending on mortgage program with conventional (non-government backed) mortgages requiring longer waiting periods than government-backed programs such as the FHA and VA mortgage programs.
 We provide a comprehensive discussion of the waiting periods following negative credit events before you can apply for a mortgage.

 We recommend that you review your credit score six months to a year before you start the mortgage process.
-This will help you avoid negative surprises and allow you to address potential issues with your credit report in advance of applying for a mortgage.
+This helps you avoid negative surprises and allows you to address potential issues with your credit report in advance of applying for a mortgage.
 By reviewing your credit score months before you apply for a mortgage you can take positive steps to improve your credit profile such as addressing unknown bill mix-ups and late payments or potentially reducing your credit card balances.
-Your credit score may continue to be impacted by past negative credit events, such as a late payment or charge-off, for a minimum of twelve months so the sooner you identify and address any issues the better.
-Additionally, it can take one-to-two months for your credit score to reflect positive credit actions, such as paying down credit card debt.
+Your credit score may continue to be impacted by past negative credit events, such as a late payment or charge-off, for several months so the sooner you identify and address any issues the better.
+Additionally, it can take one-to-two months for your credit score to reflect positive credit actions, such as paying down credit card debt or closing accounts.

 A common question is does it hurt my credit score when I check my credit score multiple times and the answer is no. Checking your own credit score is known as a soft inquiry and although this type of inquiry is recorded on your credit report, it does not lower your credit score.
 You can use free services such as AnnualCreditReport.com, CreditKarma or credit.com to check your credit score on a weekly or monthly basis without lowering your credit score.